Building a Full CRUD Application#

 - Security module for authentication

-This is the pattern that scales.
-As your application grows you add more repos, controllers, views, and route groups.
+No raw SQL, no manual row conversions, no hand-written migrations.
+The schema is the single source of truth and everything else flows from it.
+As your application grows you add more schemas, controllers, views, and route groups.
 Nova stays out of your way and lets you organize things with standard Erlang/OTP patterns.

 In the next article we will look at how to deploy a Nova application to production.